abdelrahman-elkady/se-tutorial/lab-4.md

 }
 ```

-and your app folder should look like this
+and your diary app folder should look like this

 ```
  /Users/draz/se-project/se-tutorial/diary